ollyspooner/ollyspooner.github.io/6S/KensaPersonSpec.md

+* Do the right thing by the planet, people and Kensa
+* Be the best we can be
+* Innovate with purpose

 Work with teams across the business to understand current end to end processes and lead in the identification of opportunities for improvement or thinking that could be hindering customer experience.